ResearchKit/ResearchKit/CONTRIBUTING.md

 * Everything should be continuously in working order in English (the base language).

-  The project will make periodic releases.
-When preparing a stable release, we will branch from `main` to a convergence branch.
-During this process, changes will be made first to the convergence branch, and then merged into `main`.
-On the convergence branch, changes will be made only to:

-  * Fix high priority issues.
-  * Update documentation.
-  * Bring localization up to date.
-  * Ensure good behavior across all supported devices.

-  After the converging process is completed, we will merge everything to the `stable` branch and tag with a new release number.
-The most recent release will be highlighted in the [README](../..).
+  The project makes periodic releases directly from `main`.
+When preparing a release, we bring documentation, localization, and device coverage up to date on `main`, then cut the release as a version tag off `main`.
+The most recent release is highlighted in the [README](../..).

+  Note: the `stable` branch is retired as of the 3.4.0 release.
+Releases are no longer merged to a `stable` branch; consume releases via the version tags instead.

   ResearchKit Contribution Terms and License Policy<a name="contribution"></a>